LeastAuthority/leastauthority.com/blog_source/content/blake2.rst

 and more secure than their beloved MD5 or SHA-1 might be more successful than haranguing them to upgrade to an alternative that is more secure but slower.

-So, we took BLAKE1 (Jean-Philippe Aumasson had been one of the designers of BLAKE1), traded-off a little of its generous security margin in return for more efficiency, and optimized it to produce *BLAKE2*, which is faster than MD5 (on a modern Intel CPU).
+So, we took BLAKE (Jean-Philippe Aumasson had been one of the designers of BLAKE), traded-off a little of its generous security margin in return for more efficiency, and optimized it to produce *BLAKE2*, which is faster than MD5 (on a modern Intel CPU).
 On top of that, we added an optional parallel mode so that if you have 4 or 8 CPU cores available you can run your BLAKE2